 Day 2: The Saint Emilion vineyards 2 options : 10 or 15 kms – 70 metres level variation

 You begin your week walking in the area of St-Emilion.
 All around the city are vines: Petrus or Château La Clotte or Beau Séjour and many others.
 Walk through the characteristic landscape of the area, a sort of coombe, and of course the vineyards themselves.
 This was the first “non-architectural” site classified by UNESCO.
 If you wish, you can visit and taste the wines at the Château du Clos de la Madeleine (classified vintage), located on your route.

-The Entre-deux-Mers area: From St Martin de Lerm to Caudrot 15 Kms – 100 metres level variation The Entre-Deux-Mers area, between the Dordogne and the Garonne rivers, is where earth, water and stone meet, an area of great cultural variety on a site on the slopes dominating the valley of the Garonne.
+From St Martin de Lerm to Caudrot 15 Kms – 100 metres level variation The Entre-Deux-Mers area, between the Dordogne and the Garonne rivers, is where earth, water and stone meet, an area of great cultural variety on a site on the slopes dominating the valley of the Garonne.
 In the morning, you pass along the Domaine de Bouillerot (Bordeaux, Red Bordeaux supérieur, Côtes of Bordeaux Blanc and St-Macaire, sweetened white wines and red wines) and, if you wish, you will be welcomed by the producer for a visit and a tasting.
-At the end of the afternoon, arrive at an entirely restored old house for overnight, in the heart of a pretty village at the edge of the Garonne.
-Dinner in your accommodation ‘Le Clos du Ter’
+At the end of the afternoon, your guesthouse from the previous night will pick you up and take you back for a second overnight.

 Accommodation in the Château d’Arche****.
 Wine tasting.
 Dinner in a restaurant.

 Day 7: The Famous Sauternes – From Sauternes to Barsac 15 Kms – 60 metres level variation